 At December 31, 2023, Caliber Hospitality, LP had aggregate notes payable outstanding of \$12.1 million to Caliber Tax Advantage Opportunity Zone Fund, LP and Caliber Tax Advantaged Opportunity Zone Fund II, LLC.
-During the three months ended March 31, 2024, the Company deconsolidated Caliber Hospitality, LP and the Caliber Hospitality Trust.
+During the six months ended June 30, 2024, the Company deconsolidated Caliber Hospitality, LP and the Caliber Hospitality Trust.
+The Company also deconsolidated Elliot during the six months ended June 30, 2024.
+Southpointe borrowed and paid back \$0.5 million from Elliot during the six months ended June 30, 2024.
+See discussion of deconsolidations in Note 3 - VIEs.

-During the three months ended March 31, 2024 and 2023, the consolidated funds incurred \$0.3 million and \$0.2 million, respectively, of interest expense in connection with the notes payable - related parties, which is included in consolidated funds - hospitality expenses and consolidated funds - other expenses on the accompanying consolidated statements of operations.
+During the three months ended June 30, 2024, the consolidated funds incurred animmaterial amount of interest expense in connection with the notes payable - related parties, which is included in consolidated funds - hospitality expenses and consolidated funds - other expenses on the accompanying consolidated statements of operations.
+During the six months ended June 30, 2024, the consolidated funds incurred \$0.3 million and during three and six months ended June 30, 2023, the consolidated funds earned \$0.3 million and \$0.5 million, respectively, of interest expense in connection with the notes payable - related parties, which is included in consolidated funds - hospitality expenses and consolidated funds - other expenses on the accompanying consolidated statements of operations.
 As of December 31, 2023, there was \$0.1 million of interest expense payable which is included in due to related parties on the accompanying consolidated balance sheets.